Syedaaneesa/flexedge/README.md

 1. **Planning & Structure**

-Conducted in-depth research on the FlexEdge brand and its target audience Created detailed wireframes and established the overall visual design approach
+Performed comprehensive research on the FlexEdge brand and its audience

+Developed detailed wireframes and defined the overall visual design direction

 2. **Theme Setup & Customization**
    - Installed WordPress and essential plugins